Pathway to supporting homeownership and increasing affordability

 Last updated on

-Among the main actions under this pathway are:
+Among the main actions under this pathway committed to or delivered are:

 Taken together, these measures will enable thousands of individuals and families to own their own home in the near-term.
 It will also reduce the pressures on thousands of people renting who currently face uncertainty about their future.